 The current picks me up and hurls me forward.
 The wave breaks over me and I’m through.
-A stupid grin flashes across my face as I paddle into a gentle left-hand turn but it morphs into a gum of panic as the current grabs hold of my kayak like Neptune’s fist.
+A stupid grin flashes across my face as I paddle into a gentle left-hand turn but it morphs into a gum of panic about the clenbuterol dosage as the current grabs hold of my kayak like Neptune’s fist.
 Fortunately I was listening when Astles told me to lean into turns, and a stab with the paddle averts a soaking.

 But getting wet isn’t the only danger facing men who mess with waterfalls.
 ‘The biggest danger is when you’re river running [navigating white water].
 You get nasty holes called pour-overs where all the water recirculates upstream.
 If someone ‘goes swimming’ in one of those they can’t escape from the tow-back and get recirculated in the hole.
 It happened to one of my friends in the Himalayas – I watched him almost drown before he was flushed out,’ says Astles.

 But he adds that there’s no room for fear in a kayak.
 ‘You have to get over that fear of being in a kayak underwater because it will hold you back.
 You can always swim if things go wrong.’